Introduction to MySQL Performance Tuning

 Output:

-Improper indexing of queries may lead to table scans that will give locking type problems and slow performance issue.
+Improper indexing of queries may lead to table scans that will give locking-type problems and slow performance issues.

 b.
 Escape using functions with columns

-If a column has some functions predefined on it then, the MySQL database will not make the use index associated to it.
+If a column has some predefined functions, then the MySQL database will not use the associated index.

 For illustration, let us consider a query: